The Big Three

 Gemini 3 Pro with Deep Think, highest limits, 30TB storage, Veo 3 video generation.

-For healthcare specifically, Google Workspace with Gemini is HIPAA-eligible.
-Google's HIPAA Included Functionality list explicitly covers Gemini in Workspace.
+HIPAA pathway: Google Workspace with Gemini is explicitly HIPAA-eligible.
+Google's HIPAA Included Functionality list covers Gemini in Workspace.
 Organizations that sign Google's Business Associate Amendment through the Admin Console can use these services with protected health information.
+This is currently the most straightforward consumer-tier HIPAA pathway.

 Side-by-Side Comparison